muskanTaza/Dash.Readme-docs/docs/Platform : Fintech Guides/ekyc-individual-entities-coming-soon.md

 1. The platform (e.g., EOR) onboards individuals on their side.
 2. The platform submits entity details to Tazapay.
 3. The platform links the entity to a beneficiary (bene).
+Entity and beneficiary details should match.
-4. Tazapay initiates eKYC and shares a verification link.
+4. Platform then initiates eKYC and shares a verification link with the individual entity.
-5. The user completes eKYC using the provided link.
+5. The individual entity completes eKYC using the provided link.
 6. On successful verification, the user becomes eligible to receive payouts.
 7. Funds collected by the platform are disbursed to verified beneficiaries through Tazapay.